-The Support Services Office reflects the college's commitment to meeting special needs of individual students.
+The Counseling & Support Services Office reflects the college's commitment to meeting special needs of individual students.
 The staff coordinates with community assistance programs and serves as a resource for students identified as belonging to a special population.
 The staff also provides awareness and sensitivity training for faculty and staff about disability-related issues or issues involving special population students.

-Any applicant for admission with a disability who needs an alternate format should contact the Support Services Office.
+Any applicant for student admission with a disability who needs an alternate format should contact the Counseling & Support Services Office.
 Individuals with hearing impairments may utilize RELAY TEXAS to communicate with any faculty or staff member at TSTC.
-The Support Services Office can be reached at 956-364-4520 (voice) or 956-364-4526 (TDD) and is located in the Student Services Center (Building EK).
-The college's EEO/ AA Officer can be contacted at 956-364-4042 or by visiting the Human Resources Office located in the Service Support Center Building SSC.
+The Counseling & Support Services Office can be reached at 956-364-4520 (voice) or 956-364-4526 (TDD) and is located in the Student Services Center (Building EK).
+The college's EEO/AA Officer can be contacted at 956-364-4042 or by visiting the Human Resources Office located in the Service Support Center (SSC).
+The College's ADA Coordinator can also be contacted by visiting the Institutional Effectiveness and Research located in the Service Support Center or by calling 956-364-4050.